Efficient recurrent architectures through activity sparsity and sparse back-propagation through time: Acknowledgements

 \section{Acknowledgements}

 The authors gratefully acknowledge the GWK support for funding this project by providing computing time through the Center for Information Services and HPC (ZIH) at TU Dresden.
 We acknowledge the use of Fenix Infrastructure resources, which are partially funded from the European Union's Horizon 2020 research and innovation programme through the ICEI project under the grant agreement No. 800858.
-AS is funded by the Ministry of Culture and Science of the State of North Rhine-Westphalia, Germany.
+AS was funded by the Ministry of Culture and Science of the State of North Rhine-Westphalia, Germany during this work.
 KKN is funded by the German Federal Ministry of Education and Research (BMBF) within the KI-ASIC project (16ES0996).
 MS is fully funded by a grant of the Bosch Research Foundation.
+CM receives funding from the German Research Foundation (DFG, Deutsche Forschungsgemeinschaft) as part of Germany’s Excellence Strategy – EXC 2050/1 – Project ID 390696704 – Cluster of Excellence “Centre for Tactile Internet with Human-in-the-Loop” (CeTI) of Technische Universität Dresden.
+DK is funded by the German Federal Ministry of Education and Research (BMBF) within the project EVENTS (16ME0733).
 The authors would like to thank Darjan Salaj, Melika Payvand, Markus Murschitz, Franz Scherr, Robin Schiewer for helpful comments on this manuscript.
-AS would also like to thank Darjan Salaj and Franz Scherr for insightful early discussions.
+AS would also like to thank Darjan Salaj and Franz Scherr for insightful early discussions, and Laurenz Wiskott for institutional support.